 Exascale entails an explosion of performance, of the number of nodes/cores, of data volume and data movement.
 At such a scale, optimizing the network that is the backbone of the system becomes a major contributor to global performance.
 The interconnect is going to be a key enabling technology for exascale systems.
 This is why one of the cornerstones of Bull’s exascale program is the development of our own new-generation interconnect.

-The Bull eXascale Interconnect or BXI introduces a paradigm shift in terms of performance, scalability, efficiency, reliability and quality of service for extreme workloads.More information on BXI
+The Bull eXascale Interconnect or BXI introduces a paradigm shift in terms of performance, scalability, efficiency, reliability and quality of service for extreme workloads.Download the BXI brochure

 Getting rid of the communications overhead

 The core feature of BXI is a full hardware-encoded communication management system, which enables CPUs to be fully dedicated to computational tasks while communications are independently managed by BXI.

 As a result, contrary to other commonly used networks, BXI can deliver high communication throughput even when the system is under heavy computation stress.Download BXI Features